JMaravilla19/JMaravilla19/README.md

 C/C++| JavaScript | MySQL developer
 ------------------------------

-I am a JavaScript developer who loves both front end and backend, I enjoy working with SQL databases as well.
+I am a C++ and JavaScript developer who loves both front end and backend, recently started coding in C++ to create UE5 independent projects.
+I enjoy working with SQL databases as well.
 I have a Bachelor of Science in Information Technology, graduated on 2022.

 * 🌍  I'm based in Guadalajara, Jalisco Mexico.
 * ✉️  You can contact me at [juanp.maravilla.19@gmail.com](mailto:juanp.maravilla.19@gmail.com)